keu/docs/astro/deploy-code.md

 :::

-## DAG-only deploys
+## Deploy DAGs only

 :::caution

-This feature is in Public Preview.
-It is still in development and features and functionality are subject to change.
+This feature is in Public Preview and it is available to all Astro customers.
+It is still in development, and features and functionality are subject to change.

 :::

-There are some scenarios where you might want to deploy only the `dags` directory of your Astro project.
-To do this, you can enable the DAG-only deploy feature per Deployment.
+To enable the ability to push only DAGs to Astro for a faster development experience, you must enable the feature for each Deployment.
+You only need to enable the feature once.
+When it is enabled, you must still run `astro deploy` when you make a change to any file in your Astro project that is not in the `dags` directory.

 Enabling DAG-only deploys on Astro has a few benefits:

-- DAG-based deploys are significantly faster than image-only deploys when you deploy only changes to your DAGs.
-Your updated code will appear in the Airflow UI much faster.
+- DAG-only deploys are significantly faster than running `astro deploy` when you have only made changes to your DAGs.
-- When you push only changes to your DAGs, the workers and schedulers in your Deployment will pick up your changes gracefully and will not restart.
-This results in improved reliability, a more efficient use of running workers, and no downtime for your Deployment.
+- When you run `astro deploy --dags`, the workers and schedulers in your Deployment will pick up your changes gracefully and will not restart.
+This results in a more efficient use of running workers and no downtime for your Deployment.
 - You can have different sets of users deploy project changes versus DAG changes.
 See [DAG-based workflows](ci-cd.md#dag-based-workflows) for how you can set this up in your CI/CD pipelines.

 ### Enable DAG-only deploys

-When the DAG-only deploy feature is enabled, DAGs are deployed separately and are never built into or included in the Docker image for your Astro project.
-You must still run `astro deploy` when you make a change to any file in your Astro project that is not in the `dags` directory.
-All files in your Astro project that are not in the `dags` directory are built into a Docker image and pushed to Astro.

-To push DAG-only changes to Astro, you must enable the feature for each Deployment.
-Enabling DAG-only deploys requires Astro CLI version 1.7 or above.
-See [Install the Astro CLI](cli/install-cli.md).

-1. Run:
+1. Run the following command:

     ```sh
     astro deployment update --dag-deploy enable
     ```

 2. When the prompt appears in the Astro CLI, select a Deployment where you want to enable the feature.
 Running tasks will not be interrupted and new tasks will continue to be scheduled.

+To disable the DAG-only deploy feature, contact [Astronomer support](https://cloud.astronomer.io/support).

 ### Trigger a DAG-only deploy